icicimov/blog/_posts/2016-3-1-Highly-Available-iSCSI-Storage-with-SCST-Pacemaker-DRBD-and-OCFS2-Part-2.md

     meta target-role="Started"
 ```

-The second bug is in the OCF file system agent where it only checks if the cluster type is "cman" thus in case of Ubuntu whit Corosync the agent fails.
+The second bug is in the OCF file system agent where it only checks if the cluster type is `cman` thus in case of Ubuntu whit Corosync the agent fails.
 To fix the second bug, we edit `/usr/lib/ocf/resource.d/heartbeat/Filesystem` and find:

 ```
 ...